TaylorResearchLab/CFDE_DataDistillery/user_guide/CypherGuide.md

 RETURN DISTINCT code.SAB
 ```

-or if you want to include multiple SABs from a DCC (this will return 'GTEXEXP' and 'GTEXEQTL').
+or if you want to include multiple SABs from a DCC (this will return 'GTEXEXP' and 'GTEXEQTL'):
 ```cypher
 MATCH (code:Code) WHERE code.SAB CONTAINS 'GTEX'
 RETURN DISTINCT code.SAB